AIKEJI-AU/Xero.OAuth2.Docs/README.md

 ## Steps

-1. Add a reference to the `AIKEJI.Xero.OAuth2` package with nuget.\
+1. Install the `AIKEJI.Xero.OAuth2` package with nuget.\
 See [Installation & Setup](#installation--setup).

 2. Purchase a licence from the AIKEJI products page.\